isomerpages/mddi-corp/media-centre/press-releases/_posts/2025-01-17-post-Singapore Concludes Fruitful Chairmanship of the ASEAN Digital Ministers Meeting.md

 will allow all ASEAN Member States to more actively participate in the timely sharing of information on cyber-related threats through CERT-CERT cooperation.
-The facility also provides dedicated space for activities (e.g. cyber exercises,</p>
-<p>workshops, and CERT-CERT cyber capacity building programmes) that will
-foster a cohesive collaboration of efforts under the initiative.</p>
+The facility also provides dedicated space for activities (e.g. cyber exercises, workshops, and CERT-CERT cyber capacity building programmes) that will foster a cohesive collaboration of efforts under the initiative.</p>
 <p></p>
 </li>
 <li>